hujingc/SI-206-Final-Project/README.md

 # SI-206-Final-Project

+What is your group's name?
-group name: The Powerful Jokers :)
+The Powerful Jokers

+Who are you working with?
+Jingcong Hu
-Members: Jingcong Hu, Yuan Shi
+Yuan Shi

-Using:
+What websites/APIs will you be gathering data from? iTunes website/API
-1. New York Times (API)
+New York Times website/API

-2. iTunes (API)
+What data will you collect from each website/API and store in a database?

-Collecting data on:
+Collecting data from the Apple Music API
-1. Top Stories
+Collecting data from the Top Stories section
-2. (undecided)

-What data will you be calculating from the data in the database?
+What data will you be calculating from the data in the database? albums, artists, song
-1.
-2.
+Title, subject, author, date published, if specific words are in the article

 What visualization tools will you be using?
-1.
-2.
+Both: Plotly

 What graphs/charts will you be creating?
-1.
-2.
+Pie chart
+Bar graph